· One of just 200 M471 Lightweight Sport variants produced.

-For several years it was owned by Kremer Racing engineer Willi Neubauer.
+For several years, the car was owned by former Kremer Porsche engineer Willi Neubauer.

 Exterior Colour Gulf Orange